Egg White Frittata

 As a result, it contains less saturated fat than regular frittata because it doesn’t use egg yolks.

-It’s also a high-protein breakfast as egg white is the part of eggs that contains proteins.
+It’s also a high-protein breakfast as egg white is part of eggs that contains proteins.

 Therefore, this egg white frittata is a healthy recipe for kids and adults looking for an easy breakfast.